 Will there be a colour difference between the crown and my real tooth?

 A tooth is never just a single shade of white colour.
-At dhealth, we have the experience and expertise to match the shade of your tooth closest possible to blend in with your adjacent teeth.
-In tricky cases, we may ask you to visit the dental lab technician to have a ‘shade matching’ session to ensure the best aesthetic result is achieved.
-We will do everything in our power to make the tooth coloured crown be made as indistinguishable from your existing teeth as possible.
+At dhealth, we have the experience and expertise to match the shade of your tooth (as close as possible) to with your adjacent teeth.
+In tricky cases, we may ask you to visit the dental lab technician to have a ‘shade matching’ session.
+This session will ensure the best aesthetic result is achieved.
+We do everything possible to make the tooth coloured crown as indistinguishable from your existing teeth as possible.

 Can a dental crown be whitened?